 The end of our search for a diagnosis

 Now I realize our journey doesn’t end here.
 It’s only just begun.

 And I’m feeling the weight of the expectations I’ve been assigned.
-The expectation that I have to be strong.
-The expectation that I have to keep going, keep fighting for my daughter.
-The expectation that I have to believe “everything will be okay.”
-The expectation that I have to trust God because it will magically make everything better.
+The expectation is that I have to be strong.
+The expectation that I have is to keep going and keep fighting for my daughter.
+The expectation is that I have to believe “everything will be okay.”
+The expectation is that I have to trust God because it will magically make everything better.

 You know what?
 That’s not how life works.
 Life is real and raw and nothing like anyone’s expectations.
 Because sometimes expectations don’t fit into a perfect, little box.
 Things happen, people change, and life can get messy.